-1.4.1 Pre-Design Conference
+1.4.1 Pre-design Conference

-The VT PM shall arrange for a pre-design conference for all Capital Projects and appropriate non-capital projects.
-Participants should include University representatives and the A/E's Project Manager and the responsible designer in each discipline (architect, civil, structural, mechanical, electrical and others if needed).
+The VT PM shall arrange for a pre-design conference for all capital projects and appropriate non-capital projects.
+Participants should include university representatives and the A/E Project Manager and the responsible A/E in each discipline (architect, civil, structural, mechanical, electrical and others if needed).
 The purpose of the pre-design conference is to clarify the procedures, needs and requirements for the particular project.
 For projects pursuing LEED, the pre-design conference can serve as the initial meeting in the certification process.